 The NZCF conducts week-long residential training courses covering Junior and Senior Leadership, as well as Sailing courses for both Cadets and Officers.
 Above, the combined Marine Safety Officer and Cadet Coxswain Course have their course photo taken.

-Often when ships come into our Auckland ports TS Achilles are often invited onboard these ships for a visit, whether they be navy, merchant, famous or foreign ships.
-This is always an exciting experience for the cadets to get the oportunity to go onboard and look around ships that are never open for public viewing.
+Often when ships come into our Auckland ports TS ACHILLES are often invited onboard these ships for a visit, whether they be navy, merchant, famous, or foreign Navy ships.
+This is always an exciting experience for the cadets to get the opportunity to go onboard and look around ships that are never open for public viewing.

 Damage Control Exercises

-Damage control in cadet forces is all about learning how to understand the theory of how dangerous situations can occur & what steps can be taken to mitigate said situations.
+Damage Control(DC) in cadet forces is all about learning how to understand the theory of how dangerous situations can occur and what steps can be taken to mitigate said situations.
 After learning the theory behind DC opportunities can often arise for cadets to get some first-hand experience dealing with real fires or other forms of DC.

-All cadets receive through First Aid training throughout their four-year training program.
-Above, a competitor in the NZCF Cadet of the Year Competition is faced with a realistic emergency scenario each year at regional & national regattas.
+All cadets receive through First Aid training throughout their four-year training programme.
+Above, a competitor in the NZCF Cadet of the Year Competition is faced with a realistic emergency scenario each year at area and national skills competitions.